neomantra/lua_ipython_kernel/README.md

-# iPyLua: Lua IPython Kernel
+# IPyLua: Lua IPython Kernel

 This is a kernel to support Lua with [IPython](http://ipython.org).
 It is pure Lua and should work with both Lua and LuaJIT.